Yatharth020/Underwater-Object-Tracking/README.md

 ## Introduction

 This project involves a basic simulation for underwater object tracking using SONAR technology and the Unscented Kalman Filter (UKF).
 It is part of ongoing experiments with non-linear transformations for state estimation and object tracking.
 The project includes a simulation environment, SONAR pulse generation, and filtering techniques.

 ### Project Objectives

 The main objectives are:

-Create a simulation environment for underwater target tracking.
+- Create a simulation environment for underwater target tracking.
-Generate and process SONAR signals to estimate target positions.
+- Generate and process SONAR signals to estimate target positions.
-Implement and tune the UKF for state estimation.
+- Implement and tune the UKF for state estimation.
-Analyze the performance of the UKF in tracking accuracy.
+- Analyze the performance of the UKF in tracking accuracy.

 ### Simulation Environment

 The simulation involves an active SONAR system with two moving targets.
-The environment is set with parameters such as maximum depth, range, and sound speed profile.
+Parameters such as maximum depth, range, and sound speed profile are set to create a realistic environment.
 The simulation tracks target movement, generates SONAR pulses, and processes the returns.

 ### SONAR Pulse Generation

 A frequency-modulated pulse is generated, propagated through the underwater environment, and reflected back to the receiver.
-The simulation considers factors like attenuation, Doppler effects, and noise.
+The simulation accounts for factors like attenuation, Doppler effects, and noise.

 ### State Estimation with Unscented Kalman Filter

-The UKF is employed to estimate the state of the targets based on the noisy SONAR measurements.
-The filter is initialized with specific process noise covariance (`Q`), measurement noise covariance (`R`), and initial state covariance (`P`).
-The filter parameters are tuned to achieve optimal tracking performance.
+The UKF estimates the state of the targets based on noisy SONAR measurements.
+It is initialized with specific process noise covariance (`Q`), measurement noise covariance (`R`), and initial state covariance (`P`).
+These parameters are tuned for optimal performance.
 ## Results

 ### UKF Tracking Results